Drewsmits/Courier/README.md

 ### Request Method

-HTTP defines methods to indicate the desired action to be performed on the identified remote resource.[^HTTP-wiki]
+HTTP defines methods to indicate the desired action to be performed on the identified remote resource.
+See [Hypertext Transfer Protocol] []

 * __GET__: Requests a representation of the specified resource.
 Requests using GET should only retrieve data and should have no other effect.
 * __POST__: Requests that the server accept the entity enclosed in the request as a new subordinate of the resource identified by the URI.